eshaansinghparihar/scratch-clone/README.md

 ## Deployment

-This web application has been deployed and hosted on **Netlify** having domain name 'yet to be deployed'
+This web application has been deployed and hosted on **Netlify** having domain name https://scratch-clone-juspay-assignment.netlify.app/

 ## Run Locally